chrisant996/clink/docs/clink.md

 When finished, press <kbd>Ctrl</kbd>+<kbd>C</kbd> to exit from `clink echo`.

 > **Note:** With non-US keyboard layouts, `clink echo` is not able to ignore dead key input (accent keys, for example).
-It print the key sequence for the dead key itself, which is not useful.
+It prints the key sequence for the dead key itself, which is not useful.
 You can ignore that and press the next key, and then it prints the correct key sequence to use in key bindings.

 <a name="specialkeys"></a>